usnistgov/5gdeploy/scenario/20231017/README.md

 # UERANSIM is recommended if large UE quantity is desired.
 ```

-The Compose file is placed at `~/compose/20231017`.
+The Compose context is created at `~/compose/20231017`.
-You can interact with the Compose file and Docker containers in the usual way.
+See [scenario general REAMDE](../README.md) on how to interact with the Compose context.

 Establish PDU sessions from Open5GCore UEs: